Hawkins-class cruiser: Description

 The ships had an overall length of 605 ft, a beam of 65 ft and a draught of 19 ft 3 in at deep load.
 They displaced 9800–9860 LT at standard load and 12110–12300 LT at deep load.
 The shape of the hull was based on that of the large light cruiser with 5 ft anti-torpedo bulges covering the engine and boiler rooms.
-Amidships, the hull had 10° of tumblehome, although the forward portion of the forecastle deck flared outwards to improve seakeeping.
+Amidships, the hull had 10° of tumblehome, although the forward portion of the forecastle deck flared outwards to improve sea keeping.
 The ships had a metacentric height of 4–4.1 ft at deep load.
 D'Eyncourt claimed that they were so subdivided that they could survive the flooding of two adjacent compartments.
 Their crew numbered 37 officers and 672 ratings.

 The Hawkins class were equipped with four geared steam turbine sets, each driving one propeller shaft using steam provided by a dozen Yarrow boilers at a pressure of 235 psi, distributed between three boiler rooms.
 The fore and aft groups adopted a modern oil-fired design, but the four boilers in the middle compartment were coal-fired, so that cruising fuel could be easily obtained in foreign ports where oil was not available.
 The drawback being that they produced much less power, only generating one-sixth of the ships' total output.
 The steam from the boilers was ducted into two funnels, the uptakes from the coal-fired central group being split and trunked in with those from the oil-fired ones fore and aft.
 The turbines were rated at 60000 shp to give the ships a design speed of 30 knots.
 A fuel supply of 1580 LT of fuel oil and 800 LT of coal was supposed to give a steaming range of 5640 nmi at 10 kn.

 In the event, only Hawkins and Vindictive were completed with this engine installation.
 During her sea trials in 1919, Hawkins reached a speed of 28.7 kn from about 61000 shp at deep load, a slightly disappointing figure as she had been designed for 29 kn at this displacement.

 In November 1917 the Admiralty decided to replace the coal-fired boilers in the three least-advanced ships with four oil-fired ones, but only Raleigh actually received this modification, which increased her power to 70000 shp for a theoretical 31 kn.
 The following year, Raleigh reached her designed speed during her trials.
 Effingham and Frobisher exchanged their coal-fired boilers for a single pair of oil-fired boilers which gave them 65000 shp for a design speed of 30.5 kn.
 These three ships stowed 2186 LT of oil which was designed to give them the same range of 5640 nmi at 10 kn.
 The ships' machinery arrangements would be further modified in later refits and reconstructions.